The following principles may be kept in mind when killing a group with a placement.

-The correct is to play underneath .
-This move seems unusual (placement within a placement) until one realise that
+The correct is to attach underneath .
+This move seems unusual until one realise that

 See: killing shapes.

-Black is a bent four in the corner dead shape.
-If he plays at square in the next move he makes a bulky five which is dead standing.
-However if he plays at circle his shape is alive; white can capture it and live.
+Black is a bent four in the corner killable shape.
+If he plays at square in the next move he makes a bulky five which makes White dead when captured.
+However if he plays at circle his shape is unkillable when captured; white can capture it and live.

-This simplistic diagram illustrates how, instead of looking for live shape, one wants the opposite (aka dead shape) with regard to a placement group that cannot live on its own. e.g. straight three, bent four in the corner, bulky five... etc., so that the opponent is forced to capture, and ends up with a territory that is a dead shape.
+This simplistic diagram illustrates how, instead of looking for live shape, one wants the opposite (that is killable shape when captured) with regard to a placement group that cannot live on its own. e.g. straight three, bent four in the corner, bulky five... etc., so that the opponent is forced to capture, and ends up with a territory that is a dead shape.
 This does not necessarily mean death for the opponent's group, but it at least forces further play (e.g. escape into the centre, link up with another group, kill an outside group) to live.